uclaacm/hackschool-f19/session-3-javascript-and-the-dom/README.md

-# Hackschool Session 2: Introduction to Backend Development
+# Hackschool Session 3: JavaScript and the DOM

 **Location**: Boelter 5249, UCLA